 In addition to providing me with the feeder-bark butter combo for review, WBU has generously offered my blog readers the chance to win a product of choice (valued up to $50) from their great catalog of back yard birding supplies and gifts.

 1. Mandatory entry: Visit http://shop.wbu.com/ and then leave a comment on this blog post telling me which product you'd like to win (up to $50) 2.
 Get one extra entry by becoming a fan of Wild Birds Facebook Page.
 Leave an additional comment on this post to let me know you've done this.
 3. Get one extra entry by signing up for the Wild Birds Unlimited Newsletter (sign up in the sidebar box here: http://www.wbu.com/).
 Leave an additional comment on this post to let me know you've done this.

 So go ahead and browse through the WBU online shop catalog and pick out your favorite product.
 Here are some links to feeders and seeds to get you started:

 This contest is open to anyone with a U.S. address.
 The winner will be picked via random drawing next Tuesday, December 20th, so all entries must be received by 11:59PM EST on Monday, December 19th.
 Good luck!
 Even if you don't win, visit http://shop.wbu.com for great holiday gifts!
 For standard shipping, place your order before 9AM PST for holiday delivery.

 I'll leave you with a Wingscapes BirdCam image of the very first visitor to my EcoClean Dinner Bell: a Carolina Chickadee - keeping dry along with all that seed in the rain!

-Here’s a list of current (as of April 5th) blog & online contests by birders, for birders, and/or offering bird- or birder-themed prizes.
+This is a list of current (as of December 5th) blog & online contests by birders, for birders, and/or offering bird- or birder-themed prizes.
 Click on the links to learn more, check eligibility, and enter to win!
-If you are running a contest or know of something that should...
+If you are running a contest or know of something that...